ml-starter-packs/mlflow-experiment/README.md

 ```bash
 make clean
 ```
-You may see an error message about the `mlflow_client` container not existing, this is expected and occurs if you run `clean` after the initial demo completes.

 To stop all running containers _without_ removing volumes (i.e. you want the state of the application to persist), run

 ```bash